 Paterson is another dangerous New Jersey city that has been gripped with a bad reputation for violent crime, but like others on this list, things are improving.
 Gang activity and heroin-related addictions spark much of the crime here.

+Atlantic City is another one of the most dangerous cities in New Jersey.
 Whether it’s because people are desperate for gambling money or because of gang activity, this city has a fairly rough crime problem.
 Violent crimes clock in at around 900 per 100,000.
-The real issue here is petty theft, drug dealing, and property crimes.
-So keep an eye on your wallet!
+The most common crimes in Atlantic City are robberies, petty theft, drug dealing, and property crimes.
+Be sure to keep an eye on your wallet!

-Irvington is a dangerous NJ city that borders Newark.
-However, while Newark has been working hard to get crime under control, its neighbor Irvington has not been as fortunate.
+Irvington is also one of the worst towns in NJ due to its high crime rate.
+Irvington borders Newark and while Newark has been working hard to get crime under control, its neighbor Irvington has not been as fortunate.
 Irvington has been dealing with high rates of gang activity and drug addictions that have gone out of control.

 Long Branch is another one of the most dangerous cities in NJ.
 That's somewhat surprising as it is close to Monmouth University, one of the most expensive private colleges in the state.
 It’s also close to several “old money” towns, including Rumson and Little Silver.